eboos7/eboos7.github.io/_tabs/brokering.md

 order: 5
 ---

-If you are looking to buy or sell a business soon, email me now - [ethan@ethanboos.com](mailto:ethan@ethanboos.com)
+If you are looking to buy or sell a business soon, email me - [ethan@ethanboos.com](mailto:ethan@ethanboos.com)

 If you are a business owner not interested in selling for a while, I would appreciate the opportunity to leave a good impression by doing some **free consulting** for you (1 full day max).